-- A completed inventory and methodology document, including a description of data sources, prepared by the city government or appointed partner (e.g. in the form of a spreadsheet/database or report); - A separate supply chain/scope 3 emissions assessment for the city; - A consumption-based emissions inventory for the city.
+• A completed inventory and methodology document, including a description of data sources, prepared by the city government or appointed partner (e.g. in the form of a spreadsheet/database or report);

+• A separate supply chain/scope 3 emissions assessment for the city.